pvdz/tenko/tests/testcases/var_statement/binding_generic/reserved_words/gen/export/new.md

 `````
 throws: Parser error!
-  Cannot use this name (new) as a variable name because: Cannot never use this reserved word as a variable name
+  Cannot use this name (`new`) as a variable name because: Cannot never use this reserved word as a variable name

 export var new = 10;
-           ^------- error
+           ^^^------- error
 `````